 Preparing for Your Child's Eye Muscle Surgery

-Our office will let you know if your child also needs an evaluation by your pediatrician pre-operatively.
+A pre-operative clearance: your child needs an evaluation by your pediatrician pre-operatively.

 If your child has a cold, especially with a cough, or is running a fever or has another illness within 2 weeks of surgery, please call our office.
 We may need to reschedule the surgery for the safety of your child.